geoserver/geoserver/doc/en/user/source/extensions/wps-download/rawDownload.rst

 Writing buffering options
 +++++++++++++++++++++++++
 By default raster pixels are encoded using a file stream writing through a default 16KB data buffer.
-You might want to change the size of the buffer by adding this property to the ``JAVA_OPTS``: ``-Dorg.geoserver.wps.download.raster.buffer.size=sizeinbytes`` where ``sizeinbytes`` is the actual value to be set, i.e. 1048576 to set a 1MB buffer.
+Depending on the network and disk setup, you might want to change the size of the buffer to improve performance.
+This can be done by adding this property to the ``JAVA_OPTS``: ``-Dorg.geoserver.wps.download.raster.buffer.size=sizeinbytes`` where ``sizeinbytes`` is the actual value to be set, i.e. 1048576 to set a 1MB buffer.

 Moreover, when copying back data resources from within the WPS machinery to the final file output location, a default 16KB data buffer is being used.
-You might want to change the size of the buffer by adding this property to the ``JAVA_OPTS``: ``-Dorg.geoserver.wps.copy.buffer.size=sizeinbytes`` where ``sizeinbytes`` is the actual value to be set, i.e. 1048576 to set a 1MB buffer.
+It's also possible to change the size of such buffer by adding this property to the ``JAVA_OPTS``: ``-Dorg.geoserver.wps.copy.buffer.size=sizeinbytes`` where ``sizeinbytes`` is the actual value to be set, i.e. 1048576 to set a 1MB buffer.

 .. _writing_params: